aus-plant-phenomics-network/phenomate-core/README.md

 # phenomate-core
 ## Overview

-**phenomate-core** is a Python package for processing Phenomate sensor binaries to appropriate outputs.
+**phenomate-core** is a Python package for processing Phenomate sensor binaries into appropriate outputs.
+The Phenomate platform collects data from the following sensors

+- JAI RGB camera
+- IMU - INS401
+- Lidar (2D)
+- Hyperspectral Camera

+And it packs the data (typically) into Protobuffer messages as the sensors collect it.
+This package unpacks and and possibly transforms the data from the protobuffer files, ready for further processing.

 ## Installation